 Myself: How do you relax?
 What are your hobbies?

-Myself: That is an interesting tidbit about yourself.
-What’s the first book you remember reading for yourself?
+Myself: What’s the earliest book you remember reading for yourself?

 Myself: What have you read recently?

-Myself: What is your favorite genre? book? character? author?
+Myself: What is your favorite genre and book?

 Myself: Where is your favorite place to read?